top of page

 Flame Plasma Surface Treatment – Advanced Surface Activation for Plastics, Metals, and Glass

 Adhesion promotion via flame plasma surface treatment is essential for ensuring strong, reliable bonding between materials and coatings, adhesives, or inks.
-Many materials—especially plastics, metals, and glass—have low surface energy or chemical resistance that makes adhesion difficult.
-Flame Plasma treatment is a proven method that modifies surface properties to improve bonding without damaging the underlying material.

 By exposing a surface to a controlled gas flame, this process alters its chemical structure—either by increasing surface energy (plastics), promoting oxide formation (metals), or breaking organic barriers (glass).
 This results in superior adhesion for printing, painting, coating, and bonding applications across multiple industries.